IvanRoussev/IvanRoussev/README.md

 ### About Me:
 <p align="center">
-  Hi, I'm <b>Ivan Roussev</b>, I recently graduated from British Columbia Institute of Technology Studing a wide variety of aspects.
-From developing programs to deploying services on aws, containerized systems using Docker.
-Connecting programs to local MySQL databses or cloud databases AWS RDS.
+  Hi, I'm <b>Ivan Roussev</b>, I have always had a interest in software from the first time I wrote hello world to today where I fix real world p
   <br>

   <br>